 The first words I wrote in my thesis later became the first words I deleted: a history of parametric architecture told from the beginning.
 The time before Grasshopper, before Samuel Geisberg’s Parametric Technology Corporation and Ivan Sutherland’s Sketchpad, before the invention of the computer, and the birth of Gaudí.
 I assumed that I should start my thesis here in order to catch the reader up on the last two centuries of developments.
-A fairly convoluted path that missed potholes of theory and architecture in order to idle past idolised technology.
-Ultimately this history wasn’t scholarly enough and wasn’t needed for the argument of my thesis.
-I deleted it.
-Now that I am at the end of my thesis it seems appropriate to revive the beginning.
+Ultimately this history wasn’t needed for the argument of my thesis so I deleted it.
+Now that I have finished my thesis, it seems appropriate to revive the beginning.
 A five-thousand word B-side.
 Hopefully others find more use for this history than I did.

 The term parametric originates in mathematics but there is debate as to when designers initially began using the word.
 David Gerber (2007, 73), in his doctoral thesis Parametric Practice, credits Maurice Ruiter for first using the term in a paper from 1988 entitled Parametric Design .
 1988 was also the year Parametric Technology Corporation (founded by mathematician Samuel Geisberg in 1985) released the first commercially successful parametric modelling software, Pro/ENGINEER (Weisberg 2008, 16.5).
 But Robert Stiles (2006) argues that the real provenance of parametric was a few decades earlier, in the 1940s’ writings of architect Luigi Moretti (Bucci and Mulazzani 2000, 21).